kaiorosa1/100-days-of-code/log.md

 ### Day 16: February 11, 2019

 **Today's Progress**: I took a HTML Quiz on W3Schools website to review HTML tags and attributes.
 I started my second project from Free Code Camp (Survey Form) and I finished the backbone of the project.
 Next I'll be working on styling the page.
+I worked on Campo Minado and finally someone is able to win the game.
+Also, I created some function that will be implemented in the next sessions.

 **Thoughts**: I'll start talking about the Udemy courses that I'm taking here as well.
 I won't be counting them as 100DaysOfCode time (for now)  but they are also work that I'm doing so I want to be writing about him as well.
 FCC is a lot of fun and it's exciting to be working on projects even though they are simple but you are really putting into use what you learned.

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/d786ebe492d9c1ba60dcaa6095ca6b48d5afcc0a